klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 So far, we have learned how to create a server that listens for incoming requests, how to create a route to handle requests on a specific endpoint, and lastly, how to establish a connection with the database.

-Now it's time to expand our application and write the code for Consulting, Reading, Updating, and Deleting data from our database.
+Now it's time to expand our application and write the code for Creating, Reading, Updating, and Deleting data from our database.

 1. In **dbConn.js** add the code to handle the CRUD operations:
 ```javascript